WhereNext Ai Logo

 Free Cancellation

-Discover one of Queenstown’s must-do biking adventures on this self-guided ride from historic Arrowtown to central Queenstown.
-Shuttle with us to Arrowtown, get fitted with a top-quality bike, and receive all the tips for your ride From Arrowtown, follow the breathtaking Arrow River Trail, crossing a spectacular suspension bridge before joining the Twin Rivers Trail.
-This route winds alongside the Kawarau and Shotover Rivers, with sweeping views, fun undulations, and a few rewarding climbs on the way to Queenstown.
-Covering 36 km of varied terrain, the ride typically takes 3.5–4 hours of ride time.
-We recommend an electric bike — it makes the climbs easier and lets you soak up the scenery at a relaxed pace.
-Your ride finishes in the heart of Queenstown at Around The Basin’s shop (3 Searle Lane), leaving you with a real sense of achievement - and plenty of stories to share.
+Discover one of Queenstown’s ultimate biking adventures on this self-guided ride from historic Arrowtown to central Queenstown.
+Shuttle to Arrowtown, get fitted with a top-quality bike, and receive all the tips you need.
+Follow the breathtaking Arrow River Trail, crossing a spectacular suspension bridge before joining the Twin Rivers Trail.
+Ride alongside the Kawarau and Shotover Rivers with sweeping views, fun undulations, and a few rewarding climbs to Queenstown.
+Covering 36 km, the ride takes 3.5–4 hours.
+An electric bike option makes the climbs easier and lets you enjoy the scenery at a relaxed pace.
+Finish in the heart of Queenstown at Around The Basin’s shop (3 Searle Lane), leaving you with a real sense of achievement and memories of one of the town's most unforgettable adventures.
 Shuttle departures from Queenstown: • SUMMER (1 Sept – 30 Apr): 9:00 am • WINTER (1 May – 31 Aug): 10:00 am

 From $57 USD